-MEDICAL SOCIETY OF THE STATE OF NEW YORK NEW YORK AMERICAN COLLEGE OF EMERGENCY PHYSICIANS NEW YORK CHAPTER AMERICAN COLLEGE OF PHYSICIANS SERVICES NEW YORK CHAPTER AMERICAN COLLEGE OF SURGEONS NEW YORK STATE ACADEMY OF FAMILY PHYSICIANS NEW YORK STATE NEUROLOGICAL SOCIETY NEW YORK STATE NEUROSURGICAL SOCIETY NEW YORK STATE OPHTHALMOLOGICAL SOCIETY NEW YORK OSTEOPATHIC MEDICAL SOCIETY NEW YORK STATE PSYCHIATRIC ASSOCIATION NEW YORK STATE RADIOLOGICAL SOCIETY NEW YORK STATE SOCIETY OF ANESTHESIOLOGISTS NEW YORK STATE SOCIETY OF DERMATOLOGY & DERMATOLOGICAL SURGERY NEW YORK STATE SOCIETY OF ORTHOPEDIC SURGEONS NEW YORK STATE SOCIETY OF OTOLARYNGOLOGY - HEAD & NECK SURGERY NEW YORK STATE SOCIETY OF PLASTIC SURGEONS
+MEDICAL SOCIETY OF THE STATE OF NEW YORK NEW YORK AMERICAN COLLEGE OF EMERGENCY PHYSICIANS NEW YORK CHAPTER AMERICAN COLLEGE OF PHYSICIANS SERVICES NEW YORK CHAPTER AMERICAN COLLEGE OF SURGEONS NEW YORK STATE ACADEMY OF FAMILY PHYSICIANS NEW YORK STATE OPTHALMOLOGICAL SOCIETY NEW YORK STATE OPTHALMOLOGICAL SOCIETY NEW YORK STATE SOCIETY OF ANESTHESIOLOGISTS NEW YORK STATE SOCIETY OF ANESTHESIOLOGISTS NEW YORK STATE SOCIETY OF ORTHOPEDIC SURGEONS NEW YORK STATE SOCIETY OF ORTHOPEDIC SURGEONS NEW YORK STATE SOCIETY OF OTOLARYNGOLOGY - HEAD & NECK SURGERY NEW YORK STATE SOCIETY OF PLASTIC SURGEONS NEW YORK STATE SOCIETY OF PLASTIC SURGEONS NEW YORK STATE RADIOLOGICAL SOCIETY

-Our respective associations, which together represent tens of thousands of physicians across the state of New York providing care to hundreds of thousands of patients each year, respectfully request the removal of several proposals in Part Q of the Executive Budget Health & Mental Hygiene Budget bill (A.8807/S.8307) that would expand the authority of numerous health care professionals to deliver care without the oversight and collaboration of a physician.
+Our respective associations, which together represent tens of thousands of physicians across the state of New York providing care to hundreds of thousands of patients each year, respectfully request the removal of a proposal in Part V of the Executive Budget Health & Mental Hygiene Budget bill (A.3007/S.3007) that would expand the authority of physician assistants (PAs) to deliver care without the oversight and collaboration of a physician.
+We thank the State Legislature for rejecting this proposal in previous State Budgets, and ask you do so again.

-PAs, NPs, pharmacists, and dentists all provide essential services within our health care delivery system.
+PAs are undoubtedly an essential source of care delivery within our health care delivery system.
 However, we are very concerned with the adverse patient impact of completely removing the important oversight and coordination role which a trained physician plays in overseeing a patient's care, particularly as it relates to the ordering of diagnostic tests, the evaluation of the effectiveness of various prescription medications and treatments and the ongoing assessment of the patient's response to treatment.
-All of these oversight functions are essential safeguards in assuring that lesser trained professionals do not overlook important elements of a patient's unique circumstances.
+All of these oversight functions are essential safeguards in assuring that lesser trained professionals do not overlook important elements of the patient's unique circumstances.

 To address gaps in access to care, we believe that policymakers should begin by focusing on affirmative steps that can be taken to address the shortage of specialized physicians in various regions of the state.
 As a result of our challenging practice environment, New York continues to maintain the dubious distinction as one of the worst states in the country to be a doctor.
 This is the result of New York's exorbitant liability costs, low Medicaid and other payor reimbursement, pervasive insurer hassles, and high overhead costs.
-This fundamentally impacts our ability to attract new physicians to New York's practice environment by addressing the overwhelming administrative burden on medical care delivery which has led directly to physicians retiring early due to "burnout" or relocating to other states.
-Making matters even worse are the myriad of adverse policies within the Executive Budget that will make it harder to keep and attract trained physicians in New York.
+This fundamentally impacts our ability to attract new physicians to New York, and retain the thousands we train each year.
+Before expanding scope for various non-physicians, policymakers must work to improve New York's practice environment by addressing the overwhelming administrative burden on medical care delivery such as reducing excessive prior authorization and data reporting requirements which has led directly to physicians retiring early due to "burnout" or relocating to other states.
+Making matters worse are the plethora of other provisions in the Executive Budget (increasing liability insurance costs, eliminating prescriber prevails, eliminating IDR appeal rights, etc.) that will adversely impact physician care delivery and make it harder to retain their services in New York State.